I-am-PUID-0/pd_zurg/README.md

 ## TODO

-See the [pd_zurg roadmap](https://github.com/users/I-am-PUID-0/projects/2) for a list of planned features and enhancements.
+See the [pd_zurg roadmap](https://github.com/users/I-am-PUID-0/projects/4) for a list of planned features and enhancements.

 ## Deployment

-pd_zurg allows for the simultaneous or individual deployment of plex_debrid and/or rclone
+pd_zurg allows for the simultaneous or individual deployment of plex_debrid and/or Zurg w/ rclone

 For additional details on deployment, see the [pd_zurg Wiki](https://github.com/I-am-PUID-0/pd_zurg/wiki/Settings#deployment)
 ## Community